-The Council implemented a discretionary supplement in October 2014 for staff paid spinal column point 10 and below to bring their hourly rate in line with National Living Wage (NLW).
-The NLW rate was increased to £8.45 in October 2016 and it was agreed within the February 2017 Budget Report to implement the increase with effect from 1st April 2017 for Council staff.
+The Council implemented a discretionary supplement in October 2014 for staff paid spinal column point 12 and below to bring their hourly rate in line with National Living Wage Foundation (NLWF).
+The NLWF rate was increased to £8.45 in October 2016 and it was agreed within the February 2017 Budget Report to implement with effect from $1^{\rm st}$ April 2017.
+In light of the implementation of the new statutory National Living Wage and the 2018/19 NJC National Pay negotiations it was agreed in September 2017 to freeze the NLWF rate at £8.45 with effect from $1^{\rm st}$ April 2018, and review a pay increase with a view to applying the nationally agreed pay award, potentially 2%.

 Using the Hay Job Evaluation process, the Councils uses the nationally negotiated pay spine (further details can be found at www.LGE.gov.uk) as the basis for its local grading structure.
 This determines the salaries of the large majority of the workforce - apart from Chief Officers - together with the use of other nationally defined rates where relevant.
-The last increase to the national pay scheme was April 2016 and a 1% pay award is agreed for April 2017.
+The last increase to the national pay scheme was April 2017 and negotiations are currently underway in respect of a two year pay deal for 2018/19 and 19/20.